kahunacohen/learn-docker/ch10/README.md

 `docker node ls` lists all the nodes in the swarm.
 At this point there's only one.
 To get more info on this node, we can do:

 `docker node inspect ID`.

+## Using Play with Docker (PWD) to Generate a Swarm
+You can experiment with docker swarm without working locally by going to